-This handbook does not create any legally binding obligations upon Member States and it does not establish new rights and duties.
-It bases itself to a large extent on the work conducted by Member States and the Commission within the "Contact Committee Return Directive" in the years 2009-2014 and regroups in a systematic and summarised form the discussions that have taken place within this forum, which do not necessarily reflect a consensus among Member States on the interpretation of the legal acts.
-It is complemented by supplementary guidance on newly arising issues (e.g. new ECJ judgements).
+This handbook is not intended to create any legally binding obligations upon Member States, or to establish new rights and duties.
+It bases itself to a large extent on the work conducted by Member States and the Commission within the "Contact Committee Return Directive" in the years 2009-20141 and regroups in a systematic form the findings achieved within this forum, complemented by supplementary guidance on newly arising issues (e.g. new ECJ judgements).
 Only the legal acts on which this handbook is based on, or refers to, produce legally binding effects and can be invoked before a national jurisdiction.
-Legally binding interpretations of Union law can only be given by the European Court of Justice.
+Legally binding interpretations of Union law can only be given by the European Court of Justice

-The findings of the Contact Committee Return Directive are compiled in document MIGRAPOL CC Return 51.
+1 The findings of the Contact Committee Return Directive are compiled in document MIGRAPOL CC Return 51